knetikcloud/knetikcloud-javascript-client/docs/UsersApi.md

 Choose a new password after a reset

 Finish resetting a user&#39;s password using the secret provided from the password-reset endpoint.
 Password should be in plain text and will be encrypted on receipt.
-Use SSL for security. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY
+Use SSL for security. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY&lt;br /&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; NONE

 ### Example
 ```javascript